thieuhy/Fortune-Tableau-Project/README.md

 # Fortune-Tableau-Project
-Fortune project are design to help analyze company shareholders' equity, market price and profit.
-This project will create a interactive dashboards with visual tool like bar graph, scatterplots to compare accross different company.
+Fortune projects aim to analyze company shareholders' equity, market prices, and profits.
+This project will create an interactive dashboard with visual tools like bar graphs and scatterplots to compare financial data across different companies

 #status
 in progress